 The Company is a fully-integrated real estate investment trust which focuses primarily on ownership, operation, development and redevelopment of supermarket-anchored shopping centers predominantly in coastal mid-Atlantic and New England states.
-At March 31, 2009, the Company had a portfolio of 123 operating properties totaling approximately 12.7 million square feet of gross leasable area ("GLA"), including 110 wholly-owned properties comprising approximately 1.0 million square feet and 13 properties owned in joint venture comprising approximately 1.7 million square feet.
-The entire 123 property portfolio was approximately 92% leased at March 31, 2009; the 115 property "stabilized" portfolio (including properties wholly-owned and in joint venture) was approximately 95% leased at that date.
+At June 30, 2009, the Company had a portfolio of 121 operating properties totaling approximately 12.7 million square feet of gross leasable area ("GLA"), including 108 wholly-owned properties comprising approximately 11.0 million square feet and 13 properties owned in joint venture comprising approximately 1.7 million square feet.
+The entire 121 property portfolio was approximately 92% leased at June 30, 2009; the 112 property "stabilized" portfolio (including properties wholly-owned and in joint venture) was approximately 95% leased at that date.
 The Company also owned 398 acres of land parcels, a significant portion of which is under development.
 In addition, the Company has a 76.3% interest in an unconsolidated joint venture which owns a single-tenant office property in Philadelphia, Pennsylvania.

 The Company, organized as a Maryland corporation, has established an umbrella partnership structure through the contribution of substantially all of its assets to the Operating Partnership, organized as a limited partnership under the laws of Delaware.
 The Company conducts substantially all of its business through the Operating Partnership.
-At March 31, 2009, the Company owned 95.7% of the Operating Partnership and is its sole general partner.
+At June 30, 2009, the Company owned 95.7% of the Operating Partnership and is its sole general partner.
 OP Units are economically equivalent to the Company's common stock and are convertible into the Company's common stock at the option of the holders on a one-to-one basis.

 The Company derives substantially all of its revenues from rents and operating expense reimbursements received pursuant to long-term leases.
 The Company's operating results therefore depend on the ability of its tenants to make the payments required by the terms of their leases.
-The Company focuses its investment activities on supermarket-anchored community shopping centers and drug store-anchored convenience centers.
+The Company focuses its investment activities on supermarketanchored community shopping centers and drug store-anchored convenience centers.
 The Company believes that, because of the need of consumers to purchase food and other staple goods and services generally available at such centers, its type of "necessities"-based properties should provide relatively stable revenue flows even during difficult economic times.
 In April 2009, the Company's Board of Directors determined to suspend payment of dividends for the balance of 2009 (the quarterly dividend paid in February had already been reduced by one-half).
-The savings over the remainder of 2009 will be approximately \$31.8 million.
-This decision was in response to the current state of the economy, the difficult retail environment and the constrained capital markets.
+The savings over the second half of 2009 will be approximately \$21.2 million.
+This decision was in response to the state of the economy, the difficult retail environment and the constrained capital markets.

 The Company has historically sought opportunities to acquire properties suited for development and/or redevelopment, and, to a lesser extent than in the recent past, stabilized properties, where it can utilize its experience in shopping center construction, renovation, expansion, re-leasing and re-merchandising to achieve long-term cash flow growth and favorable investment returns.
-The Company expects to substantially reduce these activities in the foreseeable future in view of current economic conditions.
+In view of current economic conditions the Company expects to substantially reduce both of these activities for the remainder of the year and thereafter as appropriate.